-Simply put, A Celebration of Harry Potter is a great way to experience everything official.
+A Celebration of Harry Potter is a great way to experience everything official.
 Step into the Studio Tour!
 Hang out with Pottermore!
 Meet MinaLima!
 See Cursed Child props!
 Enjoy a Harry Potter concert (which all attendees were treated to on Friday night from the Orlando Philharmonic)!
-It’s all here and all do-able in a weekend, making A Celebration of Harry Potter an easy way to sample the franchise that continues to expand despite the Potter series turning 20 years old in 2018.
+It’s all here and all do-able in a weekend, making A Celebration of Harry Potter an easy way to sample a franchise that continues to expand.

-Celebration didn’t offer many big news moments, but Universal Orlando did provide attendees with the first showings of their new nighttime projection show at Hogwarts Castle.
-Nighttime Lights at Hogwarts Castle is expected to run through much of 2018 and is an extra perk of visiting the parks, but unfortunately the show is very short.
+Celebration didn’t offer many big news moments, but Universal Orlando did provide attendees with the first showings of their new projection show at Hogwarts Castle.
+Nighttime Lights at Hogwarts Castle is expected to run through much of 2018 and is an extra perk for visitors, but unfortunately the show is very short.
 Clocking in at arguably 2 1/2 minutes long, it’s not very satisfying if you’ve made an extra trip to Universal just to see it.
 What’s more, the projections on the castle do not look nearly as sharp as the Christmas show’s did.

 As interest in the event grows, Universal and Warner Brothers should make some adjustments to keep everyone happy.
 For starters, it’s frustrating that there are long queues just to get inside the sound stages where the brand booths are located.
 Early Saturday there was a 90-minute wait just to get inside.
 And once you’re in, more lines greet you to do most of the activities available.
-So a word of caution: If you’re planning on attending A Celebration of Harry Potter (and we do recommend it!), you should be prepared to wait, or get to the show floor right at the start of the day.
+So a word of caution: If you’re planning on attending A Celebration of Harry Potter (and we do recommend it!), you should be prepared to wait, or get to the show floor first thing in the morning.

 My other concern with Celebration is what it lacks in presentations.
 There are major opportunities here to break big news (like a Fantastic Beasts trailer or a preview of the forthcoming Hogsmeade ride) or hold panels that are run by well-known fans.
 A Celebration of Harry Potter should be more like Disney and Lucasfilm’s Star Wars Celebration, which brings major guests, unveils big news, and hosts a huge number of panels that are both official and fan run.
 It’s turned into one of the biggest recurring events for the Star Wars fandom, and A Celebration of Harry Potter could easily become the same for their own.